Nera26/pokerhub/docs/runbooks/collusion-review.md

 ## Alerts
 - Each new entry in `collusion_alerts` emits a Slack notification and opens a Jira ticket.
-- If alert volume exceeds 20 per hour, page `pokerhub-eng` to check for runaway heuristics.
+- If alert volume exceeds 20 per hour, page `pokerhub-eng` (ID: PENG012) to check for runaway heuristics.

 ## Access Requirements
 - Only users with the `admin` role can access `/admin/collusion`.